Types of Financial Aid

 If a student does not complete the service obligation, all TEACH Grant funds are converted to a Direct Unsubsidized Loan that must be repaid to the Department of Education with interest charged from the date the TEACH Grant was disbursed.

 IMPORTANT: As a result of sequestration, the annual maximum TEACH Grant award was reduced from $4,000 to $3,760.
-For students receiving their first TEACH Grant disbursement on or after October 1, 2013, the maximum TEACH Grant award was further reduced to $3,712.
+For students receiving their first TEACH Grant disbursement on or after October 1, 2013, the maximum TEACH Grant award was changed to $3,964.40.
 Funding for the TEACH Grant has not been guaranteed by legislators after the 2013-2014 academic year.
 Legislators could decide to discontinue the program in the future.
 Students are encouraged to make their decisions to accept the TEACH Grant with the understanding that TEACH Grant funding may not be available in future academic years.
 Students who receive any TEACH Grant funding, even just for one year, must still complete the four year teaching service obligation to avoid having the TEACH Grant converted to a loan.

 Winthrop University students will need to meet the following criteria in order to be eligible for the TEACH Grant: